xtliu-uestc/UQ_IP_Geolocation/README.md

 PS: The detailed columns and description of `data.csv` in the other two datasets are similar to the New York dataset.

+​
+The code of SCSE is developed based on the code of [TrustGeo]_(https://github.com/ICDM-UESTC/TrustGeo) and GraphGeo.